bkesterbyld/maroon-potato/src/pages/index.md

         content: >-
           Aggregating disparate corporate data to power new eCommerce  features is time consuming and costly.
-Above provides an easy ingestion and workflow layer that can serve new apps and page components quickly.
+Above provides an easy ingestion and logic layer that can serve new apps and page components quickly.
         content_align: left
         actions: []
         actions_align: left